 Claim to Fame: First authentic Chinese Garden in the Southern Hemisphere and the only one in New Zealand.

 Orokonui Ecosanctuary is a self-sustaining ecosystem supporting many rare and endangered native plants and animals.
 It’s a wildlife reserve comprising over 300 hectares of coastal Otago native forest surrounded by a predator-proof fence.
 Self-guided walking trails allow visitors to explore at their own fitness level.
-The signposted trail options range from wheelchair-friendly to a steep and uneven loop that takes 3 hours to complete.
+The signposted trail options range from wheelchair-friendly to a steep, uneven loop that takes 3 hours to complete.

-We took a guided tour and found it to be the ideal way to learn more about the flora and fauna, and, more importantly, to spot things we would have otherwise missed.
+We took a guided tour and found it the ideal way to learn more about the flora and fauna, and, more importantly, to spot things we would have otherwise missed.
 Orokonui Ecosanctuary is home to many native species.
 As nature is unpredictable, each visit will be different.

 Orokonui Ecosanctuary has succeeded in its vision to create a place where “people can enjoy a peaceful encounter with nature, and from which they may take recreation, refreshment, new knowledge, new skills, and a new commitment to conservation.”
 The ecosanctuary is about 25 minutes north of Dunedin.
 It reminds me of three North Island locations: Zealandia in Wellington, TiriTiri Matangi Island outside of Auckland, and Shakespear Regional Park in Whangaparaoa.

 Claim to Fame: Has New Zealand’s largest tree, an 81m tall Eucalyptus regnans (an Australian native).

 Spectacular scenery surrounded us as we enjoyed a train trip through the 45 kilometres-long Taieri Gorge.
 Round trip from Dunedin, we travelled on tracks laid between 1871-1891.
 The ever-changing scenery held my interest for the entire four-hour adventure, much of which I spent on the outdoor platform with my camera.
 We passed through 12 tunnels and over countless bridges, including the Wingatui Viaduct, the largest wrought iron structure in New Zealand.